-Located at the heart of the Virgo Cluster 16.7 ± 0.6 Mpc away [9], the bright active galaxy M87 (3C 274) serves as a convenient laboratory for the investigation of black hole jets.
+Located at the heart of the Virgo Cluster $16.7 \pm 0.6$ Mpc away [9], the bright active galaxy M87 (3C 274) serves as a convenient laboratory for the investigation of black hole jets.
 M87 is a Fanaroff-Riley (FR) I misaligned BL-Lac blazar.
-The one-sidedness of its inner jet suggest that it is subject to modest relativistic beaming (to a lesser extent than true blazars).
-We choose an inclination of the spin axis to the line of sight of $\theta = 20^{\circ}$, consistent with the analysis of [61] and suggesting that we are viewing outflows moving with Lorentz factors ~ 3 (our findings are not sensitive to this choice).
+The one-sidedness of its inner jets suggests that it is subject to modest relativistic beaming (to a lesser extent than true blazars).
+We choose an inclination of the spin axis to the line of sight of $\theta = 20^{\circ}$ , consistent with the analysis of [61] and suggesting that we are viewing outflows moving with Lorentz factors $\sim 3$ .
 The largest superluminal speeds from HST Knot 1 have reached 6c [8].
 Large scale radio features in the surrounding cluster suggest that M87 has been active for at least several Gyr although the underlying mass supply rate has probably varied significantly over this time.
 Tables 1, 2 and 3 summarize key properties of M87